dustinblackman/oatmeal/README.md

 ### Why Oatmeal?

 I was eating a bowl of oatmeal when I wrote the first commit :shrug:.
 (They don't let me name things at work anymore...)

-### Report an issue

-On each Oatmeal release there is a separate download to helps in reporting issues to really drill down in to what the problem is!
-If you've run in to a problem, I'd really help appreciate solving it.

-1. Head over to [releases](https://github.com/dustinblackman/oatmeal/releases) and download the DEBUG package for your system and version of Oatmeal you're using.
-2. Extract the contents of the archive next to your oatmeal binary.
-You can find it on your system by running something equivalent to `which oatmeal`.
-3. Run your command with the arguments provided in the error message.
-4. Copy/paste the output and [open an issue](https://github.com/dustinblackman/oatmeal/issues/new).

 ## License